"We got high together”: Cop corrects sender of wrong-number text

 WINFIELD, Mo.
 (KWQC) – Wrong numbers rarely get more awkward than this.

-Last week someone who apparently thought they were contacting an acquaintance to invite them to a game instead accidentally texted the invite to a police officer.
+Someone who last week apparently thought they were contacting an acquaintance to invite them to a game accidentally texted the invite to a police officer instead.

-When the officer responded that the person sending the text had the wrong number, the person disagreed, declaring the two of them “got high together” previously.
+When the officer explained the person had the wrong number, the person disagreed, declaring the two of them “got high together” previously.

 The officer then sent a picture of himself in uniform and holding his badge with the message, “Pretty sure we didn’t get high together.”